 Medical evidence about the refugees also provided useful information.
 In January 1993, an international team of four physicians, sent by the UN to investigate rapes in the former Yugoslavia, collected data on abortions, deliveries, known pregnancies due to rape, and sexually transmitted diseases.
 The team identified 119 pregnancies resulting from rape on a small sample of six hospitals in Croatia, Bosnia and Herzegovina and Serbia.
-The report noted that since medical studies indicate that a single act of unprotected intercourse will result in pregnancy between one and four percent of the time, the identification of 119 pregnancies may represent more then 11900 rapes.28
+The report noted that since medical studies indicate that a single act of unprotected intercourse will result in pregnancies may represent more then 11900 rapes.28